bhauman/devcards/README.md

 a different buildpath that is only built when working on the **devcards** build.

-When working with devcards I oftern have three builds "devcards", "dev", "prod".
+When working with devcards I often have three builds "devcards", "dev", "prod".